Sklim7/Whale-Alert-Bot/README.md

 # Whale Alert Script Description

 This Python script monitors a cryptocurrency wallet on the [hypurrscan.io](https://hypurrscan.io) website, specifically tracking new orders and position updates for a given wallet address.
 It uses web scraping to extract data, sends real-time alerts via Telegram, and compares position changes over time to provide detailed updates.
-Below is a comprehensive overview of its features, written in Markdown format.
+Below is a comprehensive overview of its features

 Different wallets can be targetd by altering the hypurrscan addrress.
 Must use own telegram bot token and chat id.